JumpstartLab/test_unit_and_watir/02_watir.markdown

 browser.link(:href, '/courses/ruby')
 browser.div(:id, 'content')
 ```

+Within the element query method, you can use `:id` to find by the CSS ID, `:class` to find by the CSS class, `:name` to match the HTML name attribute, `:href` to match link paths, and `:xpath` if all else fails.

 The selector doesn't actually match the content until you try to interact with it.
 One way to do that is with the `exists?` method: